junowoz/easyspot/README.md

-#   FreeSpot
+#   EasySpot
-FreeSpot is a Mobile App powered by an IoT Parking Lot Sensor Device.
+EasySpot is a Mobile App powered by an IoT Parking Lot Sensor Device.
 On GitHub you will find: Mobile App [Android] and Arduino Code.